Tacotakedown/mach/README.md

 # Mach

 **Mach** is an ultra-fast transpiler and bundler for use with MSFS (Microsoft Flight Simulator 2020) instruments.
-Unlike other bundling tools such as *rollup* or *webpack*, Mach has been built from the ground up with the sole purpose of serving the MSFS development community's needs.
+Unlike other bundling tools such as _rollup_ or _webpack_, Mach has been built from the ground up with the sole purpose of serving the MSFS development community's needs.

 ![](https://i.imgur.com/9pRuFG9.gif)

 ## Features

-Mach currently supports bundling both JavaScript and TypeScript React instruments, along with any CSS or SCSS stylesheets and images that are included.
+Mach currently supports bundling both JavaScript and TypeScript React/SolidJS instruments, along with any CSS or SCSS stylesheets and images that are included.
 Instruments built with the [MSFS Avionics Framework](https://microsoft.github.io/msfs-avionics-mirror/docs/intro/) are also supported, but require additional steps to ensure compatibility as described [here](#msfs-avionics-framework-compatibility).

 Mach also allows you to create nested instruments, enabling you to bundle MSFS Avionics instruments separately and import them into your React instrument.